 Keeping it short and straight to the point, a Solutions Architect, a Cloud Developer, or SysOps Engineer is essentially a Cloud Engineer with validated certification from vendors such as AWS, Azure, or GCP.

-Now, there’s no hardcore prerequisite for professionals to be certified from any of these cloud providers, but if they are certified, they can be called Solutions Architects, Cloud Developers, or SysOps Engineers, depending on the certification.
+Now, there’s no hardcore prerequisite for professionals to be certified by any of these cloud providers, but if they are certified, they can be called Solutions Architects, Cloud Developers, or SysOps Engineers, depending on the certification.
 Regardless of the title, However, the main job roles and responsibilities of a Cloud Engineer remain the same.

 What does a Cloud Engineer Do?

 As mentioned earlier, this job role essentially encompasses the different qualities of various job roles.
 We have already seen the general roles and responsibilities of a Cloud Engineer.
 Now, let’s see the varying responsibilities of Cloud Engineers that they have to accomplish when they are titled as Solutions Architects, Cloud Developers, and SysOps Engineers.
 SysOps is focused on code deployment and infrastructure management while DevOps is focused on code deployment.
 Both DevOps and SysOps are essential for the modern DevOps team.

 What does a Cloud Engineer do as a Solutions Architect?